jtanguy/minipaste/README.md

 =====================================

 Minipaste is a minimal pastebin service built with haskell.
-It is built on top of scotty, postgresql-simple, highlighting-kate and blaze.
+It is built on top of scotty, hasql, highlighting-kate and blaze.

 Features